Honda Civic O2 Sensor Replacement Guide

 Can a bad O2 sensor cause a P0420 code?

 Yes.
-P0420 code means that the catalytic converter is operating below the threshold.
-This code comes up when the catalytic converter is bad or the oxygen sensor is defective.
+The P0420 code indicates that the catalytic converter is operating below its threshold.
+This code appears when the catalytic converter is faulty or the oxygen sensor is defective.

 Can I use a universal oxygen sensor?